 In many cases, direct deposit means your payroll checks are automatically deposited into your bank account.
-You would typically set up this type of direct deposit with your employer.
+You typically set this type of direct deposit up with your employer.
 But, you can also use direct deposit for tax refunds and other types of payments.

 - Your bank routing number

 - Your account number (this is the account you want the funds to go into)

 - Your bank’s address

 - A voided check

 You can think of your routing number as an electronic address that helps ensure that the funds are going to the right neighborhood.
 Your specific and unique account number, on the other hand, is like your financial home.
 Both of these numbers help specify exactly where your money should go when you set up direct deposit.

 Considering the amount of sensitive information included on a direct deposit form, it’s important to be mindful when submitting it.
 If you work in a traditional office setting, it’s a good idea to hand this form directly to a payroll employee.
 If you are submitting a form electronically, use a secure file transfer, rather than a simple email.
 Lastly, your bank’s address and a voided check may be used for additional verification as part of the direct deposit set-up process.

 There are several advantages to utilizing direct deposit.
 Let’s look at a few:

 1. Earlier Access to Your Money